Want to join the Boston Police Department? You need to take the state's civil service exam and apply for the job. Here's how:

 At this point, you may receive a conditional offer to continue with the process.
 You'll need to complete medical and psychological exams.
 You'll also have to pass the Civil Service Administration’s Physical Abilities Test (PAT).
 The state's website has more information on the physical test.

-As of July 1, 2019, in addition to the completion of the PAT, applicants are required to pass an Recruit Academy (ROC) Entry-Level Fitness Standards fitness test set by the MPTC comprised of four (4) events based on Cooper Aerobics Institute’s norms to include One-minute pushups, One-minute sit-ups, 1.5-mile walk/run and a 300-meter run.
-Applicants would have to pass the fitness standard set within a range according to their age/gender.
-For more information contact MPTC: https://www.mass.gov/orgs/municipal-police-training-committee
+As of July 1, 2019, in addition to the completion of the PAT, applicants are required to pass an Recruit Academy (ROC) Entry-Level Fitness Standards fitness test.
+The test, set by the Municipal Police Training Committee (MPTC), is made up of four events based on Cooper Aerobics Institute’s norms.
+The test includes:

 Final offer and invitation to the academy